 The collaboration between both companies will mainly take place within the battery technology joint venture that Volvo Cars established last year with Northvolt, the Swedish leading battery maker.
 Through its investment in StoreDot, Volvo Cars has secured access to any resulting technology from the collaboration.

-StoreDot’s pioneering battery development is centered around a unique silicon-dominant anode technology and related software integration.
-It aims to develop extreme-fast charging battery technology, which closely aligns with Volvo Cars’ ambition to develop electric cars with a longer range, quicker charging and lower costs.
+StoreDot’s pioneering battery development is centred around a unique silicon-dominant anode technology and related software integration.
+It aims to develop extreme-fast-charging battery technology, which closely aligns with Volvo Cars’ ambition to develop electric cars with a longer range, quicker charging and lower costs.

 Volvo Cars was the first established car maker to commit to all-out electrification and aims to sell only pure electric cars by 2030.
 Already by 2025, it aims for half of its global volume to consist of pure electric cars.

-In coming years, Volvo Cars plans to roll out a whole new family of pure electric cars, one of the industry’s most ambitious electrification plans.
-Its transition to all-out electrification is part of its ambition to become a climate neutral company by 2040, as it works to consistently cut carbon emissions across its business.
+In the coming years, Volvo Cars plans to roll out a whole new family of pure electric cars, one of the industry’s most ambitious electrification plans.
+Its transition to all-out electrification is part of its ambition to become a climate-neutral company by 2040, as it works to consistently cut carbon emissions across its business.

 Volvo Cars in 2021